China trying to manage exposure of corruption online

 The Internet is the new tool in the fight against corruption - a cornerstone policy of new President Xi Jinping, who has pledged to tackle the problem head-on.

-The accounts of two people who spread potentially panic-inducing rumours of bird flu breaking out in Guizhou province were erased, according to the China Daily newspaper.
+The accounts of two people who spread potentially panic-inducing rumors of bird flu breaking out in Guizhou province were erased, according to the China Daily newspaper.

 Author Murong Xuecun, an outspoken censorship critic, said his four weibo accounts, with 8.5 million combined followers, were deleted after he posted criticism of restrictions on what university teachers can discuss with students.

-China unveiled tighter Internet controls in December, legalising the deletion of posts and accounts, underscoring the government's desire to muzzle online debate.
+China unveiled tighter Internet controls in December, legalizing the deletion of posts and accounts, underscoring the government's desire to muzzle online debate.

-Those convicted of spreading rumours and false reports can be jailed for up to 10 years.
+Those convicted of spreading rumors and false reports can be jailed for up to 10 years.

 China has more than a half-billion Internet users, and the great popularity of weibo has spawned a legion of corruption watchdogs whose posts can circulate among millions.